-3. Ex-employees: Fired employees, laid off employees, and employee who quit working for the entity.
+3. Ex-employees: Fired employees, laid off employees, and employees who quit working for the entity.

-Investigators and journalists should never trust a source or fall in love with the information that sources provide you.
+Investigators and journalists should never trust a source or fall in love with the information that sources provide them.
 Criminals know that investigators and journalists have limited time and resources to check the accuracy of their information.
-Therefore, cross checking information and independently verifying information from a source is essential for any investigator or journalist.
+Therefore, cross checking information and independently verifying information from a source are essential for any investigator or journalist.

 Common elements of all white collar crime – the fraud triangle

-Criminologists believe that all white collar crime have three common elements: incentive, opportunity, and rationalization (known as the fraud triangle).
+Criminologists believe that all white collar crimes have three common elements: incentive, opportunity, and rationalization (known as the fraud triangle).

 All white collar criminals require an incentive to commit their crimes.
 However, many people erroneously believe that personal financial benefit is the primary incentive for economic crimes.

-The primary reason that many white collar criminals commit their crimes is for ego, stature, and loyalty.
+The primary reasons that many white collar criminals commit their crimes are ego, stature, and loyalty.
 Personal financial benefit is not always a primary incentive for white collar criminals to commit their crimes.

 All white collar criminals require an opportunity to commit their crimes.
 Unfortunately, our society creates that opportunity.